arch-bc/arch-bc.github.io/_other/about.md

     To compliment his practical experience Peter achieved a Distinction in his Masters Degree in Conservation of the Historic Environment and is currently working towards the RICS Building Conservation Accreditation.<br><br>

-    Peter is also an affiliate member of the Institute of Historic Building Conservation (IHBC), a member of the Buildings Limes Forum and the Society for the Protection of Ancient Buildings (SPAB).
+    Peter is also a supporter member of the Institute of Historic Building Conservation (IHBC), a member of the Buildings Limes Forum and the Society for the Protection of Ancient Buildings (SPAB).

 images: